-An Upper Arm Lift, or Brachioplasty, is a procedure to remove loose and sagging skin of the upper arm.
-A brachioplasty can help with the loss of skin elasticity, tightening from the underarm to the elbow, a problem that can occur as we age or with significant weight loss.
+An Arm Lift, or Brachioplasty, is a procedure that remove loose and sagging skin of the upper arm.
+A brachioplasty can help with the loss of skin elasticity – a problem that can occur as we age or with significant weight loss – by tightening the skin from the underarm to the elbow.
 Removing the excess skin and fat tissue can give your arms a more toned appearance, helping you feel more confident.

-An Arm Lift, or brachioplasty, begins by Dr. Stiller performing Liposuction to help contour and remove stubborn fat deposits from the upper arm.
+An Arm Lift, or brachioplasty, begins by Dr. Stiller performing liposuction (link) to help contour and remove stubborn fat deposits from the upper arm.
 The length and pattern of the incision can depend on how much excess tissue there is and what was discussed with Dr. Stiller.
-Most commonly, a vertical incision is made on the inside of the arm from the underarm (axilla) to just above the elbow so that it is well-hidden.
+Most commonly, a vertical incision is made on the inside of the arm from the underarm (axilla) to just above the elbow.
 The excess tissue is pulled tight, removed and incisions are then closed.

 Upper Arm Lift results can vary between patients, so it is important to be patient.
 Most patients notice a significant difference in the first 3 months as the swelling continues to improve.
 However, it is normal to experience numbness of the inner arm for several months.
 You will have a scar on the inside of your arm which may appear pink and raised 2-3 months after surgery.
-As time goes on, the color will begin to fade and the scar will flatten.
+As time goes on, the color will begin to fade and the scar will flatten to a thin white line.
 Maintaining a steady weight can help your Arm Lift results last.